 3. What did you dislike most about your job?

-This question provides a great opportunity to receive some honest feedback from a soon-to-be-former employee.
-It’s uncommon for current employees to be completely honest about their company “dislikes”.
-But for an exiting employee, it's another story.
-Receiving honest feedback about some of the key areas for improvement gives you the opportunity to attempt to resolve some of these issues for future employees.
+This question provides a great opportunity to receive honest feedback from a soon-to-be-former employee.
+It’s uncommon for current employees to be completely honest about their company “dislikes.”
+But for an exiting employee, it’s another story.
+Receiving honest feedback about some of the key areas for improvement allows you to attempt to resolve some of these issues for future employees.

 4. How would you describe your relationship with your manager?

-Management can make or break an employee experience.
-We have seen countless employees leave organizations that they loved, simply because they had a manager who they disliked immensely.
+Management can make or break an employee’s experience.
+We have seen countless employees leave organizations they loved simply because they had a manager they disliked immensely.
 Understanding how your employees perceive management is crucial to developing a positive work culture and increasing employee satisfaction.

 5. What key skills should we be looking for in your replacement?

-The employee being interviewed is going to know better than just about anyone else which skills will be required for their replacement to succeed in the job.
-Now is a great opportunity to receive insight that will be instrumental in when interviewing and hiring the right fit.
-You might even consider asking them if any of their colleagues seem capable of taking over the job.
+The employee being interviewed will know better than just about anyone else which skills will be required for their replacement to succeed in the job.
+Now is a great opportunity to receive insight that will be instrumental in interviewing and hiring the right fit.
+You might even consider asking them if any of their colleagues can take over the job.
 This could save your organization countless time and money trying to find a suitable replacement.

-Above we mentioned a handful of questions that are appropriate to ask during an exit interview.
-Now, we will go over some of the questions and comments you should try to avoid while conducting an exit interview.
+Above, we mentioned a handful of questions that are appropriate to ask during an exit interview.
+We will review some of the questions and comments you should avoid while conducting an exit interview.

 - Avoid sharing your own opinions regarding people, teams, or company policies.
-Focus on listening, without sharing your own dissatisfactions or agreeing with theirs.
+Focus on listening without sharing your dissatisfactions or agreeing with theirs.